Mitzi Johnson-M.S., RYT-200

 Christine Yovanovich is Founder and Owner of Indiana Yoga Studio and serves as director/lead trainer for the 200 and 300-Hour Advanced Teacher Training programs.
 She served as Social Worker in the long term care industry for over 10 years before she found yoga.
 Chris serves on the board for “Girls For Success” school in Costa Rica and feels blessed for having been able to work with so many talented and dedicated yoga students over the years.
 She has begun teaching her 27th semester of nationally accredited teacher trainings and loves working with her staff of senior instructors.

-Chris has been involved in meditation since childhood and began studying Kriya yoga in 2005.
-Chris has studied with prominent yoga teachers around the world, including Todd Norian, Desiree Rambaugh, Ramaswami, David Swenson, Sean Corn and others in Rishikesh, India.
+Chris has been involved in meditation since childhood and began studying Paramahansa Yogananda’s Kriya yoga in 2005.
+Chris has studied with prominent yoga teachers around the world including Todd Norian, Desiree Rambaugh, Ramaswami, David Swenson, Sean Corn and others in Rishikesh, India.
 Chris loves sharing the healing aspects of yoga that has helped her relieve her symptoms of fibromyalgia so many years ago.
-Christine has directed the 200-Hour nationally accredited teacher training at Butler University and will be teaching as adjunct professor in “Yoga and Spirituality” at Christian Theological Seminary next semester.
+She has directed the 200-Hour nationally accredited teacher training at Butler University and serves as adjunct professor teaching “Yoga and Spirituality” at Christian Theological Seminary next semester.
+This course was co-created with Dr. Helene Russell specializing in studying the symbiotic nature of spiritualism in the eastern and west.ern traditions.
 She is thrilled to bring yoga to Lebanon, Indiana.
-She brings original music and gentleness to her yoga classes, giving her students the tools in order to rejuvenate and self-heal.
+She serves on the board for the Heart of Lebanon and loves giving back to the commiunity.
+She loves sharing original music and specifically designed yoga classes to help reduce stress, rejuvenate and self-heal.

 Alena Sentir, M.S., RYT-200